The examples use a fake key (

 Submit a prompt toPOST /images/generations.
 Here we also compose one of the

-organization’s trained style models by passing its id as style_id — you can
+organization’s trained style models by passing its id or name as style_id —

-combine object_ids, person_ids, setting_ids, and a color_palette_id the
+person_ids, setting_ids, and a color_palette_id the same way — each by name

 produced asynchronously.